nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Add new tutor details: `add_tutor`

-Add a new tutor and enter their basic details.
+Add a new tutor and enter their basic details as well as an optional Note.

 Details:
 * Name